qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 #### Leading Team Expectation

-As the leading team, your job is to select a worthwhile topic, decide on a reading assignment (which can include things other than reading and is not limited to typical research papers) for the class, write questions that the class should write responses to in preparation for the discussion, and lead an interesting, engaging, and illuminating class!
+As the leading team, your job is to decide what to cover in that class session ( sure to include class reading assignment and is not limited to typical research papers), prepare slide deck, and lead an interesting, engaging, and illuminating class!

 You have one class session to present your topic (either Tues or Thurs meetings), so please don’t just give a series of unconnected, dull presentations.
 You need to think of things to do in class to make it more worthwhile and engaging.
-Some of your class may be presenting ideas using slides, but you should aim to also include other things such as whiteboard presentations, code demos, class discussions, class activities, etc.
+Most class sessions will include presenting ideas using slides, but you should aim to also include other things such as whiteboard presentations, code demos, class discussions, class activities, etc.

-Two weeks before your team is scheduled to lead, you should have an idea what you want to do, tentative list of readings or other materials, and send this to instructor by 5:29pm on the Monday.
-We will give you some quick feedback on this, and we can meet after class on Tuesday to discuss.
+One weeks before your team is scheduled to lead, you should have an idea what you want to do, tentative list of readings or other materials, and send this to instructor by 5:29pm on the Monday.
+We will give you some quick feedback on this, and we will meet on the Monday or Wedesday office hours to discuss.

-One week before your team is scheduled to lead, you should post the materials for the week, including the response questions or activities, on the course discussion site.
-So, the team leading on 02/12 September should do this by 0205 at 5:29pm.
+The day before your team is scheduled to lead, you should post the materials for the class, including slide deck,  activities, on the course discussion site.
+So, the team leading on 02/12 September should do this by 0211 at 5:29pm.

-For teams leading the first few weeks, this schedule is not possible, so is adjusted in the schedule below.
-The team leading 01/23 will get a rough plan from instrutors on the first class, and submit a plan for posting by 5:29pm on 01/22.
-The team leading the second week 01/30 should decide on a general plan for the week and send it to instrutors by 5:29pm on 01/27.
-Then, the materials should be ready for posting by 01/29.

 After you’ve completed the class meeting, you should help the Blogging team by providing them with your materials, answering their questions, and reviewing their write-up.